 - An understanding of the culture and realities of historically marginalized communities in the Salt Lake region a plus.

-- Fluency in a second language (especially Spanish or Arabic) is a plus.
+- Speak and write fluently in a second language (especially Spanish or Arabic) is a plus.

 PHYSICAL REQUIREMENTS The physical demands described here are representative of those that must be met to perform the essential functions of this position.
 The employee is regularly required to communicate clearly in oral and written formats and must be able to transcribe, read extensively, and prepare and analyze data and figures.
 Typically, the employee may sit comfortably to do the work; however, there will be some walking, standing, bending, carrying light items, use of office equipment, etc. Special physical demands are not required to perform the work.